sudorandom/kmcd.dev/content/posts/2024/json-to-proto/index.md

 You should note that having a single field that can have multiple types is frowned upon and is considered bad API design.
 If you have these cases, you may want to use this conversion process to move to a "one field: one type" design and not carry forward this bad API design into protobuf.

-## Best Practices
+## The missing warning label
-So from this exploration, we can come up with some best practices for using JSON-to-Proto:
+So from this exploration, we can come up with some guidelines and warnings for using JSON-to-Proto:

 - **Provide comprehensive and well-structured JSON examples**: The converter relies on the provided JSON data to infer the protobuf schema.
 Make sure your examples are complete, representing all possible field types and variations within your data structure.
 Well-structured JSON with clear nesting and consistent naming conventions will further improve the accuracy of the conversion.
 - **Manually review and refine the generated protobuf schema**: The converter is not infallible.
 It's crucial to carefully examine the generated protobuf schema, ensuring that it accurately reflects your data requirements and adheres to best practices.
 Consider aspects like field naming, data types, and the use of enums or nested messages to optimize the schema for performance and maintainability.